SamsonLamma/zero_/0x00-vagrant/README.md

-# This is Hello ubuntu readme
+# This is Hello ubuntu file prints an operating system information